Kindergarten Program Curriculum Highlights

 Weekly Activities – Weekly opportunities are alphabet bags and books, targeted math concepts and estimation jar, science discovery center, and social studies awareness activities.

-Social/Emotional Development – Older 4 year and 5 year old children are quite self-sufficient and eager to explore.
+Social/Emotional Development – 5 year old children are quite self-sufficient and eager to explore.
 Their behavior is more predictable and consistent.
 They are increasingly social, polite and responsible.
-Our Pre K activities continue to encourage the expression of appropriate feelings and emotions, taking responsibility for one’s own actions and belongings, respecting oneself and others, caring for classroom materials, following rules and routines, playing well with other children and strengthening skills to problem solve and resolve conflicts.
+Our Kindergarten activities continue to encourage the expression of appropriate feelings and emotions, taking responsibility for one’s own actions and belongings, respecting oneself and others, caring for classroom materials, following rules and routines, playing well with other children and strengthening skills to problem solve and resolve conflicts.
 Children also learn more about themselves through activities focusing on self, family, friends, home, school, community, cultures, and holidays.

 The goal for your child’s social/emotional development is to achieve a sense of self, take responsibility for self and others while behaving in a pro-social way.

-Language Development – An older 4 year and 5 year old’s language is quite mature and similar to speaking with an adult.
+Language Development – A 5 year old’s language is quite mature and similar to speaking with an adult.
 They are using expressive words and are able to give great detail and length to their story or information.
 A variety of reading and writing activities are used to further children’s language development such as identifying and forming upper and lower case letters, phonics, comprehension skills, oral language skills, journals, stories, interactive charts, poetry, rhymes, finger plays, songs, and guided reading.
 The Scott Foresman Reading Program is introduced for lessons with this class.

 The goal for your child’s language development is to be able to listen, speak, and begin to make sense of written language.